 Tip 9: Take hyperlinks seriously from your PDF file.
-Links are an important consideration in the indexing of PDF files.
+Links are an important consideration in the indexing of Acrobat files in PDF SEO projects.
 By giving documents meaningful links and link text (often called “anchor text”) you give clues to the search engines about how you’d like the file ranked.
 Anchor text reading “click here” is useless in while “how to seal a deck” does a much better job.
 In addition, many usability experts recommend an indicator to tell users they’re about to open a PDF file.
 When you link to a separate document or web address in the file, remember that search engines will pass page rank through that link.
 In addition, offering diversity inf the anchor text you provide can improve the indexing of your pages.

 Tip 10: Use “reading order” tags.
 SEO can be improved as well by altering the “reading order” on your tagged PDF files – you can indicate which areas of text capture the “essence” of the document and tagging those as “first to read.”
 Google seems to utilize this information when crawling PDF files.
 This method is ideal for large PDF files, since search engines allocate a limited amount of time to each page they crawl.
 If they stop looking at your page before the important content, it might rank poorly.

 Thinking like search engines and users for a few minutes prior to publishing will help you meet your marketing, operations, and customer support goals when documents are published and for their entire lifetime of use.
 PDF files are still used heavily for people who prefer printed documents or email attachments, and your top content deserves to exist in that format as well.